azimifardous/azimifardous/README.md

 I've been learning and working graphic designing for more than 3 years, and after I was accepted as SWE student in university I changed my career path.
 Since that, I first started learning from HTML and CSS (Web Development) and currently I am learning JavaScript.

 * 🌍  I'm based in Turkey
-* 🚀  I'm currently working on [50 Project Challenges of HTML, CSS, & JS Fundamentals](http://github.com/azimifardous/50-Project-Challenges-of-Fundamentals-of-HTML-CSS-JS.git)
+* 🚀  I'm currently working on developing my skills as frontend dev
-* 🧠  I'm learning JavaScript
+* 🧠  I'm learning React.JS
-* 🤝  I'm open to collaborating on any kind of projects
+* 🤝  I'm open to collaborate on any kind of projects
 * ⚡  Fun Fact: I'm a Weeb

 <a href="https://www.twitter.com/azimifardous" target="_blank" rel="noreferrer"><img